cpssd-students/steely/README.md

 If the tests are failing to import, you probably aren't in the virtualenv.

-## how to write help for you commands
+## how to write help for your commands

 Throw a doc string in the top of the plugin.